Apprenticeships | Hackney Services for Schools Skip to main content

 The apprenticeship levy

-The apprenticeship levy requires large employers to contribute to apprenticeship funding, and is part of a wider series of reforms to the apprenticeship system.
+The apprenticeship levy is a contribution required from large employers to fund apprenticeships.
+It is part of a wider effort to reform the apprenticeship system.

 Levy payments must be paid each month, based on the employer’s monthly pay bill, and will be paid through the PAYE process in the same way that Income Tax and NI contributions are paid.